Skip to main content

 A few common patterns that fail to crack off-market flow:

-- Volume-only LinkedIn networking.
-3,000 connections do not equal 3,000 relationships.
+• Volume-only contact stacking.
+3,000 contacts do not equal 3,000 relationships.
 Off-market networks reward depth, not breadth.

 The asymmetry of off-market deal flow